ITheEqualizer/Computer-Vision-CIFAR-10/README.md

 ---

 > 🌍 *A fully bilingual README to help both English and Persian speakers understand and use this project effectively.*
+> 📘 *For full project documentation, visit the wiki!*